jazzband/django-payments/doc/modules.rst

    :param seller_id: Seller ID assigned by Dotpay
    :param pin: PIN assigned by Dotpay
-   :param channel: Default payment channel (consult reference guide)
+   :param channel: Default payment channel (consult reference guide).
+Ignored if channel_groups is set.
+   :param channel_groups: Payment channels to choose from (consult reference guide).
+Overrides channel.
    :param lang: UI language
    :param lock: Whether to disable channels other than the default selected above
    :param endpoint: The API endpoint to use.
 For the production environment, use ``'https://ssl.dotpay.pl/'`` instead
+   :param ignore_last_payment_channel: Display default channel or channel groups instead of last used channel.
+   :param type: Determines what should be displayed after payment is completed (consult reference guide).

 Example::